-DIDACTIC ATTENDANCE POLICY
+CLASSROOM & LAB ATTENDANCE POLICY

-The information presented in class will directly affect the medical diagnosis, treatment and safety of patients.
+The information presented in class/lab will directly affect the medical diagnosis, treatment and safety of patients.
 Therefore, students are expected to attend all classes and assigned labs.
-Students who are frequently absent, tardy, or leaving early will have their course grade reduced.
+Students who are frequently absent, tardy, or leaving early may have their course grade reduced.
+Attendance incidents are defined as follows: